Table of contents:

 One of the things that distinguish Mexicans from other nationalities is their passion.
 You can see it at the stadiums, in concert halls, and, of course, during Lucha libre.

 Thousands of visitors can come to those matches after a casual working day.
-But they come not only to watch the game.
+But they come not only to watch the fight.
 Mexicans want to wind up some stress and relieve the pressure.
 The outcome of the match typically means nothing to most of them.

 Instead, the important thing is being there, supporting their favorite wrestlers, relaxing, and having a good time.
 Folklore and tradition will remain forever at every fight you appreciate in Mexico.
 You can also visit the MULLME Museo de La Lucha Libre Mexicana in Tijuana.
 You can have an amazing experience there and feel like a real wrestler, take photographs, and do many other cool things!